ryan3971/NoteNudge/README.md

 ### Using the Application

-To use the application, download the executable here: [NoteNudge Executable](https://drive.google.com/uc?export=download&id=1hmO-U10X9lPUMdoci9weH3lpn_WsYhbM)
+To use the application, download the executable here: [NoteNudge Executable](https://drive.google.com/uc?export=download&id=1hmO-U10X9lPUMdoci9weH3lpn_WsYhbM) (Windows only)